Of Religious Liberty

 Those who promote separation of church and state seemingly derive the concept from the First Amendment phrases regarding religion and the no religious test phrase of Article VI.

 The concept of separation of church and state allows citizens to establish, recognize, and/or favor one religion over another; this may constitutionally be termed freedom of religion.
-At the same time it prevents the government from establishing or officially recognizing a religion and/or favoring one religion over another in its laws; this may be constitutionally termed freedom from religion.
+At the same time it prevents the government from establishing or officially recognizing a religion and/or favoring one religion by name over another in its laws; this may be constitutionally termed freedom from religion.

 Religious Liberty and Religious Tolerance